Mastering the Stock Overview Tab

 FCF YieldIs the free cash flow attractive relative to the price?

-PE Ratio chart
+PE Ratio overlay

-Price to Book chart
+Price to Book ratio chart overlay

-Price to Book over time
+Price to Book overlay

-MCap / Sales chart
+MCap to Sales ratio chart overlay

-FCF Yield chart
+FCF Yield overlay

 The Power Move: Switch to PE Ratio on a 5Y chart.
 If the PE is now significantly higher than its own historical average but fundamentals haven't improved proportionally, you're looking at valuation expansion risk.
 If PE is near a 5-year low despite solid earnings, that's a potential entry signal.